I inspire great humans to live authentically, reflect deeply, and navigate change beautifully.

 Mandy won the 2011 5K Women Entrepreneurs Mastermind Contest and is a graduate of Marie Forleo's Rich, Happy & Hot B-School.
 She also holds an Honours Degree in Religious Studies (Spirituality & Personal Development) from the University of Waterloo, a diploma in Social Services from Conestoga College, and is currently enrolled at the University of Metaphysical Sciences in California with the goal of earning her PhD in Metaphysics.
 In addition, Mandy was the first recipient of the St. Monica House Mary Fowlett Award for continuing her education as a young single mother in 1999.

 When she isn't writing, biking, sun worshipping or napping, Mandy models, indulges her Facebook fetish, sends out a regular Mandyland Newsletter, and hosts Mandyland Radio on iTunes.
-She also hosted Sexpot Studio on YouTube.
+She also hosts Sexpot Studio on YouTube.